 I also do this for all of the articles I write for other blogs too.
 If I’m guest posting on someone else’s blog or taking part in an interview or podcast, I usually share it a little more than I do my own content.
 If you guest post on a person’s website, you should do the same – the more you share it, the more traffic that person will get, and the more likely they are to re-share it too.
 Everyone wins!

-After reading all about how to start a successful blog, you might be thinking that it sounds really overwhelming or you might be really excited to get started.
+After reading all about how to start a successful blog and my tips for blogging for beginners, you might be thinking that it sounds really overwhelming or you might be really excited to get started.
 Being overwhelmed is completely normal when you are doing something new.
 Just remember that all bloggers were there at one point.

 But, for anyone, remember that reaching success doesn’t happen overnight.
 It takes a lot of work, but with the right mindset, tools, and resources, you can earn money blogging.